| | | | |

 Instructions

-• Heat 1/2 tablespoon of vegetable oil in a large Dutch oven over medium-high heat.
+• Heat ½ tablespoon of vegetable oil in a large Dutch oven over medium-high heat.
 Add the chicken and sear on both sides until browned, about 2 minutes.
-Remove the chicken from the pan and set aside until needed.
+Remove the chicken from the pan and set it aside until needed.

-• Serve over rice with fresh basil, cilantro, tons of lime wedges, and crushed peanuts on the side.
+• Serve over rice with fresh basil, cilantro, lots of lime wedges, and crushed peanuts on the side.
 Enjoy!

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking